smitsohu/rof/README.md

 # rof

-rof is a small proof-of-concept, designed to demonstrate the seamless execution of administrative tasks that necessitate write access within a read-only root filesystem.
+rof is a small proof-of-concept, to showcase how administrative tools that necessitate write permission can be used seamlessly in a read-only root filesystem.

-Unlike previous approaches, rof allows the read-only restriction to be lifted only as necessary and only for the wrapped application, while all other processes in the system continue to operate within the read-only environment.
+Unlike previous approaches, rof allows the read-only restriction to be lifted only as necessary and only for the wrapped application, while all other processes in the system continue to operate within a read-only environment.
 This approach enhances security and eliminates [potential][2] [issues][1] that arise when read-write filesystems are remounted back as read-only.

 Notably, rof enables traditional package managers like `apt` to function when core system partitions like /boot or /usr are in a read-only state.